 Leo Thorsness: Valor in the Skies of Vietnam

-Book 3 of the Medal of Honor series
+Book 3 in the Medal of Honor Series

 Colonel Leo Thorsness had only a handful of missions to complete before he would be sent home from Vietnam.
 But April 19, 1967, when a plane in his squadron suffered mechanical failure, Thorsness and his Electronic Warfare Officer, Captain Harold Johnson, took to the skies above Hanoi.